ABS (Anti-lock Braking System)

 Brakes in a car are something everybody is familiar with, but mind you!
 Brakes are not just two pads clamping onto a disc; there are some fantastic active and passive safety systems working round the clock to help a car pull up more effectively.

-You may have seen ABS, EDB, BA mentioned somewhere in a brochure or a car advertisement, these are all the cutting-edge tech in the automobile braking, and we are here to explain it all.
+You may have seen ABS, EDB, BA mentioned somewhere in a brochure or a car advertisement, these are all the cutting-edge car braking technology, and we are here to explain it all.

 Read more on brakes here: Enhance the life of your brakes